ComplianceAsCode/ComplianceAsCode.github.io/_posts/2020-03-06-profile_guard.md

 In order to make the test passing again, one can update the reference easily by overwriting it with the build artifact, and the change in the reference should have a really simple diff that is easy to review.

-## Conclusion

-If you are a profile developer and you want to have a strong control over your profile, consider adding the compiled profile to the test directory.
-If there are legitimate updates of dependent profiles, your test reference will be overwritten, so those legitimate changes aren't blocked.
-However, you can watch the history of the reference, and react to its changes - every change of an extended profile can be neutralized by adding selections, adding unselections, or overriding variables or refinements to their original values.

 ## Check it out

 Let's try to modify a guarded profile, then build the content, and execute tests.